GamalMoneep/Quantum_ai/docs/lectures/week-01.md

 ---
-description: "Week 1: Introduction to Quantum Computing - Fundamentals and basic concepts for beginners"
+description: "Week 1: Introduction to Quantum Computing - Learn qubits, superposition, and quantum gates.
+Perfect for beginners starting their quantum journey."
 ---

 # Week 1: Introduction to Quantum Computing